JustPaul99/Stability_Analysis_RD/README.md

 ### 4. **Stability Analysis**
 - A system matrix is constructed as a function of spatial frequency `k`.
-- The dominant eigenvalue is computed across a range of `k` values.
-- If `max_eigenvalue > 0`, the system is unstable; otherwise, it is stable.
+- The dominant eigenmode `k_max` and its corresponding eigenvalue `max_eigenvalue` are calculated from this matrix.

 ---